Tyro and Square are competing payment platforms with similar offerings.

 This is a relatively new technology that both Square and Tyro offer, provided you have a compatible, NFC-enabled smart device.
 Customers can then just hover their contactless card or phone over your phone to process a payment in person.

-Tyro recently launched Tap to Pay on iPhone from an app called Tyro BYO.
+Tyro recently launched Tap to Pay on iPhone and Android from an app called Tyro BYO.
 This is free to download after signing up with Tyro, only costing a fixed 1.4% per contactless card or mobile wallet transaction.

 Fees: Tyro gradually getting simpler like Square

-There used to be quite a big difference in how these two businesses operate.
-Square has consistently offered no lock-in contracts and no monthly fees for its customers.
+Square has consistently had no lock-in contracts or monthly fees for its customers.
 Tyro, on the other hand, still charges rental fees for its main terminal, but now offers fewer additional fees and one card reader to purchase.

 Contract lock-in | None | None |